-Contribution to Learning Goals of the Program (BCom, BIB):
+Contribution to Learning Goals of the Program (\underline{BCom} , \underline{BIB}):

-Program Learning Competencies Competencies Competencies Competencies

-Goal Not Covered Introduced (only) Taught I But Not Taught and
+Program Learning Goal Competencies Not Covered Competencies Introduced Competencies Taught But Not Competencies Taught and

-Assessed Assessed
+1,00,00,010 (only) Assessed Assessed

+ONE PER ROW

+BC1

-BC1 Knowledge
+Knowledge

-Graduates will be
+Graduates will

-skilled in applying
+be skilled in

+applying

-foundational
+foundational X

-business ✓
+business

 knowledge to

 appropriate

 business

 contexts.

 BC2

 Collaboration

-Graduates will be
+Graduates will

-collaborative and
+be collaborative

-effective
+and effective

-contributors in ✓
+contributors in

-team
+team X

-environments that
+environments

-respect the
+that respect the

 experience,

 expertise and

 interest of all

 members.

 BC3 Critical

 Thinking

-Graduates will be
+Graduates will

+be discerning

-discerning critical
+critical thinkers,

-thinkers, able to
+able to discuss

-discuss different
+different v

-viewpoints, ✓
+viewpoints, X

 challenge biases

+and

-and assumptions,
+assumptions,

 and draw

 conclusions

-based on analysis
+based on

-and evaluation.
+analysis and evaluation.

 BC4

 Communication

-Graduates will be
+Graduates will be effective and X

-effective and ✓

 persuasive in

-their

-communications.
+their communications.

 BI5 Global

 Awareness (BIB

-ONLY) ✓
+ONLY) X

-Graduates will be
+Graduates will A

-globally-minded.
+be globally-

+minded.